-Why Bonnie and Clyde?
+Why write a alt-history book about Bonnie and Clyde?

 Kathleen and I just released our fifth book — Bonnie and Clyde: Resurrection Road — on the 83rd anniversary of their deaths.
 Well, their “alleged” deaths.

 The real Bonnie and Clyde died on May 23, 1934.
 Bonnie Parker was 24 and Clyde Barrow was 25 — startling young — when they were gunned in a hail of bullets on a county road near Sailes, Louisiana in a vigilante ambush.
 Our book is an alternative history, a “what if” story that plucks the notorious couple out of harm’s way at the very last instant and gives them a chance to atone for their life of crime by trying to save democracy. (“Outlaws become patriots,” to quote Kirkus Reviews.)

 Why rescue Bonnie and Clyde, America’s most infamous outlaws, and why now?

 The first part is easy — people love outlaws.
 Jesse James is a fixture in the American psyche; broaden the scope a bit, and the legend of Robin Hood has an appeal which transcends geography.
 Desperadoes aren’t bound by the (often seemingly arbitrary) laws of the land or even the expectations of civilized (read: stifling) society, and they seem desperately free.
 Throw in a few acts of kindness amongst the crimes — giving some money to orphans of poor farmers — and the stage is set for the ultimate redemption story.

 Even with our predilection to idolize bad guys and girls, there is something special about Bonnie and Clyde.
 For years, they stayed one step ahead of the “laws,” piling up exploits with style, pulling capers with panache and orchestrating daring escapes.
 And it didn’t hurt that there was a titillating, salacious undercurrent of illicit sex.